openSUSE/news-o-o/_posts/2024/2024-12-06-leap-micro-released.md

 The openSUSE community is excited to announce the official release of [Leap Micro 6.1](https://get.opensuse.org/leapmicro/6.1/).

 Leap Micro continues its alignment with SUSE Linux Enterprise Micro, ensuring robust container and virtual machine hosting capabilities.
-The release has a new `opensuse-migration-tool`, whic simplifies upgrades for smoother transitions between releases.
-Some enhanced features include soft-reboot support.
-Two-factor authentication (TOTP) for PAM logins improves security.
-There are additional tools like `vhostmd` for SAP Virtualization and improvements to the `jeos-firstboot` wizard and more.
+The release has a new `opensuse-migration-tool`, which simplifies upgrades for smoother transitions between releases.
+Some enhanced features include reworked jeos-firstboot, soft-reboot support to further minimize downtime, two-factor authentication with cockpit and additional tools like `vhostmd` for SAP Virtualization.

+You might want to check our [Leap Micro 6.1 video](https://youtu.be/ANh5FHZDOxo) showcasing fully encrypted disk image with TPM 2.0 chip, and the two factor authentication with cockpit.

 The release of Leap Micro 6.1 signals the **End of Life (EOL) for Leap Micro 5.5**.
 Users are strongly encouraged to upgrade to either Leap Micro 6.0 or 6.1 to continue receiving updates and support.